-There are plenty to see in Waskasoo Park and we’ve put together a list of some places where you can stop and take a break.
+There are plenty to see in Waskasoo Park and we have put together a list of some places where you can stop and take a break.
 So, grab a map, pick a trail, and start exploring!

 You will find a permanent exhibit gallery, a great little bookstore, and washroom facilities inside the Nature Centre.
 Staff run interpretive programs based on the flora and fauna found in the park throughout the year, from topics such as nature walks to Meet the Critters.

 Right next to the Kerry Wood Nature Centre is Gaetz Lake Sanctuary.
-Set on almost 122 hectares of protected land, Gaetz Lake Sanctuary is Alberta’s oldest federal migratory bird sanctuary.
+Set on 118 hectares of protected land, Gaetz Lake Sanctuary is Alberta’s oldest federal migratory bird sanctuary.
 Take a walk through the sanctuary and see if you can spot any birds from inside the bird blind.
-More than 130 species of birds and 28 species of mammals have been spotted in the area.
+Just remember to protect the wildlife, no skiing, jogging, pets, or cycling are permitted in the Sanctuary.